PyO3/pyo3/guide/src/building_and_distribution.md

 If your build environment is unusual enough that PyO3's regular configuration detection doesn't work, using a config file like this will give you the flexibility to make PyO3 work for you.
 To see the full set of options supported, see the documentation for the [`InterpreterConfig` struct](https://docs.rs/pyo3-build-config/{{#PYO3_DOCS_VERSION}}/pyo3_build_config/struct.InterpreterConfig.html).

-## Building Python extension modules
+## Building Python native modules

-Python extension modules need to be compiled differently depending on the OS (and architecture) that they are being compiled for.
+Python native modules need to be compiled differently depending on the OS (and architecture) that they are being compiled for.
 As well as multiple OSes (and architectures), there are also many different Python versions which are actively supported.
 Packages uploaded to [PyPI](https://pypi.org/) usually want to upload prebuilt "wheels" covering many OS/arch/version combinations so that users on all these different platforms don't have to compile the package themselves.
 Package vendors can opt-in to the "abi3" limited Python API which allows their wheels to be used on multiple Python versions, reducing the number of wheels they need to compile, but restricts the functionality they can use.

-There are many ways to go about this: it is possible to use `cargo` to build the extension module (along with some manual work, which varies with OS).
+There are many ways to go about this: it is possible to use `cargo` to build the native module (along with some manual work, which varies with OS).
 The PyO3 ecosystem has two packaging tools, [`maturin`] and [`setuptools-rust`], which abstract over the OS difference and also support building wheels for PyPI upload.

-PyO3 has some Cargo features to configure projects for building Python extension modules:
+PyO3 has some Cargo features to configure projects for building Python native modules:
- - The `extension-module` feature, which must be enabled when building Python extension modules.
+ - The `native-module` feature, which must be enabled when building Python native modules.
  - The `abi3` feature and its version-specific `abi3-pyXY` companions, which are used to opt-in to the limited Python API in order to support multiple Python versions in a single wheel.

 This section describes each of these packaging tools before describing how to build manually without them.
-It then proceeds with an explanation of the `extension-module` feature.
+It then proceeds with an explanation of the `native-module` feature.
 Finally, there is a section describing PyO3's `abi3` features.

 ### Packaging tools

-The PyO3 ecosystem has two main choices to abstract the process of developing Python extension modules:
+The PyO3 ecosystem has two main choices to abstract the process of developing Python native modules:
 - [`maturin`] is a command-line tool to build, package and upload Python modules.
 It makes opinionated choices about project layout meaning it needs very little configuration.
-This makes it a great choice for users who are building a Python extension from scratch and don't need flexibility.
+This makes it a great choice for users who are building a native module from scratch and don't need flexibility.
 - [`setuptools-rust`] is an add-on for `setuptools` which adds extra keyword arguments to the `setup.py` configuration file.
 It requires more configuration than `maturin`, however this gives additional flexibility for users adding Rust to an existing Python package that can't satisfy `maturin`'s constraints.

 Consult each project's documentation for full details on how to get started using them and how to upload wheels to PyPI.